Prior authorization, step by step

 Most GLP-1 prescriptions under Medicare require prior authorization.
 Here's exactly what that means and how to get to "approved."

 Prior authorization (PA) is your plan's way of confirming a medication is medically appropriate before it agrees to cover it.
-For GLP-1 drugs, the plan typically wants to see your diagnosis, relevant lab values, and sometimes a record of other treatments you've tried.
-Done right, the process is mostly paperwork your prescriber handles — but knowing the steps helps you avoid delays.
+Nearly every GLP-1 drug under Medicare Part D carries a PA requirement, and the Medicare GLP-1 Bridge program keeps it in place — the Bridge lowers your cost to a flat $50 monthly copay once you're approved, but it does not waive the review.
+For GLP-1 drugs, the plan wants to see a qualifying diagnosis, relevant lab values, and sometimes a record of other treatments you've tried.

 The 5 steps